numpy/numpy/doc/source/user/absolute_beginners.rst

 of elements.

-Depending on the characteristics of the data and the types of operations that need to be performed, other containers may be more appropriate; they can exploit these characteristics to improve speed, reduce memory consumption, and offer a high-level syntax for performing a variety of common processing tasks.
+Depending on the characteristics of the data and the types of operations that need to be performed, other containers may be more appropriate; by exploiting these characterists, we can improve speed, reduce memory consumption, and offer a high-level syntax for performing a variety of common processing tasks.
 NumPy shines when there are large quantities of "homogeneous" (same-type) data to be processed on the CPU.